pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v7-2/index.md

 ### Customize profile card

 Thanks to a recent adjustment to MS Graph you may now use the profileCardProperty resource to show additional properties from Microsoft Entra ID on the profile card for a user either by: making additional attributes visible or adding custom attributes.
-In this minor release we introduced all commands that will allow you to manage profile card properties.
+In this minor release, we introduced all commands that will allow you to manage profile card properties.

-To lists all profile card properties
+To list all profile card properties

 ```sh
 m365 tenant people profilecardproperty list